-An end point policy group is a set of policies that will be applied to traffic between the Avaya SBCE and a signaling endpoint (connected server).
-Thus, one end point policy group must be created for Avaya IP Office and another for the Sunrise SIP trunk.
+An end point policy group is a set of policies that will be applied to traffic between the Avaya SBC and a signalling endpoint (connected server).
+Thus, one end point policy group must be created for Avaya IP Office and another for the Swisscom SIP trunk.
 The end point policy group is applied to the traffic as part of the end point flow defined in Section 6.11.